This post may contain affiliate links. Please see my disclosure policy for details.

 Having been to Top Station and experienced it for myself, I feel that there are a few things that you need to consider before you make the journey up to the top.
 Then you can decide for yourself if you think it’s worth it.

-I will say now though that I was here just after Monsoon in October, so my rather negative experiences were effected by the weather.
+I will say now though that I was here just after Monsoon in October, so my rather negative experiences were affected by the weather.

 You may have a better chance of seeing views in the spring/summer months!
 But, the crowds and traffic will remain the same whatever the season.